levyofi/Stark_et_al_GCB_2023/Data/Readme.md

+# **Data**
+- `microhabitat_selection Folder` :This folder contains all databases for creating the climate change and habitat loss simulations and figures.
-## Here are all the databases used for the modelling and visualization in this study:
+- `operative_temperatures` : This folder contains all the databases for the operative temperatures used for creating the climate change models.
-# **The critical role of microhabitat diversity in extreme environments**